 What if I have more questions about solar and lightning?

 Please reach out to us if you have more questions!
 Overall, the risks of lightning for solar panels are very minimal.
 But if you have any concerns, we’d be happy to talk with you.
-You can email us at info@uprisesolar.com or call us at (202) 280-2285.
+You can fill out the contact form on our website here or call us at (202) 280-2285.